Hubs-Foundation/hubs-discord-bot/README.md

 ## Hacking on it

 If you just add the bot to your Discord guild, it will run on the Hubs servers and you don't need to do anything.
-But if you want to hack it, run it yourself, or point it at your own Hubs rooms, read on.
+But if you want to hack it, run it yourself, or point it at your own deployment of Hubs, read on.

 1. Clone this repository.